 You want a reliable trading platform, offering the latest technology, and the best in customer service to give you the best trading experience.

 A forex quote is the price of one currency in terms of another currency in the pair.
-Both currencies will generate a price and you will also be able to see the spread or difference between the two prices.
+Both currencies will generate a price, and you’ll be able to see the spread between the two prices.

 There are three charts that you can view these positions on:

-This chart is great for Forex beginners as the line connects one closing price to the next to show the general price movement of a currency pair.
+Line charts are great for forex beginners, as the line connects one closing price to the next to show the general price movement of a currency pair.